Frequently Asked Questions about GL.iNet KVM¶

 Q2.
 Do I need to install any software to use GL.iNet KVM?

-As to the controlling device, whether software needs to be installed on it depends on the way you want to access the controlled device.
+As to the controlling device, whether a software needs to be installed on it depends on the way you want to access the controlled device.

 -

-If your controlling device runs Windows or macOS, you can install the GLKVM app on it to remotely access your GL.iNet KVM and the controlled device.
-Click here for details.
+If your controlling device runs Windows or macOS, you can install the GLKVM app on it to remotely access your KVM, thus accessing the controlled device.

-Alternatively, if you cannot or don't want to install GLKVM app, you can use Tailscale to achieve remote access.
-Bind your KVM and controlling device to the same tailnet, then you can directly access your KVM and the controlled device by simply typing the KVM's Tailscale virtual IP into a web browser, without installing GLKVM app.
-Click here for details.
+Bind your KVM and controlling device to the same Tailscale account, then you can remotely access your KVM by typing the KVM's Tailscale virtual IP into a web browser on your controlling device, thus accessing the controlled device, without installing the GLKVM app.

 Q3.
 How do I access the GL.iNet KVM and the controlled device?